mstobb/VarianceBasedSensitivity.jl/README.md

 ```julia
 Pkg.clone("git://github.com/mstobb/VarianceBasedSensitivity.jl.git")
 ```
-which will clone the repository and install.
+which will clone the repository and install locally on your machine.

-Typical usage might look the following:
+Typical usage might look like the following:
 ```julia
 using VarianceBasedSensitivity, Distributions